sammybun/MusicOverlay/README.md

-# Example
+# Description
-An example greeter plugin
+A simple plugin that displays the current music track in an overlay.